SEARCH: Thursday, September 02, 2010

 Unfortunately, most children in both the US (Pate RR, et al. 2006) and in the UK (Riddoch CJ, et al. 2007) don't meet those goals.

-CAN TECHNOLOGY MOTIVATE KIDS TO EXERCISE MORE?
+USING TECHNOLOGY TO MOTIVATE KIDS TO EXERCISE

 At first, some may think that using technology to motivate kids to exercise is sort of like feeding whiskey to an alcoholic in hopes that it will cure his alcoholism.
 After all, television and video games are now regarded as one of the reasons why kids are so sedentary.

 www.KidNetic.com is a web site for kids.
-It was launched in June 2002 by the International Food Information Council in partnership with several other groups interested in youth health and fitness.
+It was launched way back in June 2002 by the International Food Information Council in partnership with several other groups interested in youth health and fitness.
 The web site provides some educational games that cover nutrition and exercise.

+We list several more web sites like this on our Links page.
 However, it's anybody's guess whether these web sites achieve any meaningful results.

 Don't believe it?....then take a look at these You Tube video clips of kids (and adults!) playing these exergames in an actual facility: